Skip to content

 • Through providing special facilitation measures in a targeted manner, attract leading I&T talents around the globe to bring with them their business or R&D outcomes to Hong Kong.

-• Establish the Talents Service Unit which will provide one-stop online service for talents.
+• Established the Talents Service Unit which will provide one-stop online service for talents.

-• Establish physical office of the Hong Kong Talent Engage to provide support for incoming talents and follow up with their development and needs after arrival.
+• Established physical office of the Hong Kong Talent Engage to provide support for incoming talents and follow up with their development and needs after arrival.

-• Organise a “Global Talent Summit cum Guangdong‑Hong Kong‑Macao Greater Bay Area High‑quality Talent Development Conference” to promote regional exchange and co‑operation in talent attraction.
+• Organised a “Global Talent Summit cum Guangdong‑Hong Kong‑Macao Greater Bay Area High‑quality Talent Development Conference” to promote regional exchange and co‑operation in talent attraction.

-• Enhance the Research Talent Hub Scheme by increasing the subsidies provided for research institutions and I&T enterprises for employing research talents to conduct R&D. The maximum monthly allowance for bachelor's, master's and doctoral degree holders will be increased to HK$20,000, HK$23,000 and HK$35,000 respectively.
-Research talents with a doctoral degree will be further provided with a living allowance.
+• Enhanced the Research Talent Hub Scheme by increasing the subsidies provided for research institutions and I&T enterprises for employing research talents to conduct R&D. The maximum monthly allowance for bachelor’s, master’s and doctoral degree holders is HK$20,000, HK$23,000 and HK$35,000 respectively.
+Research talents with a doctoral degree are further provided with a living allowance.

-Leverage the plentiful opportunities arising from the rapid developments in Mainland China and fully utilise Hong Kong's unique advantages
+Leverage the plentiful opportunities arising from the rapid developments in Chinese Mainland and fully utilise Hong Kong's unique advantages

-• Leverage the plentiful opportunities arising from the rapid development in Mainland China.
+• Leverage the plentiful opportunities arising from the rapid development of our country.
 There will be more policies in the future to foster and leverage the comprehensive industry chain, supply chain and logistic chain in the Greater Bay Area to facilitate the development of Hong Kong as an international I&T centre.

-• We are pressing ahead the development of the Shenzhen-Hong Kong Innovation and Technology Co-operation Zone with the Shenzhen Municipal Government to establish “one zone, two parks” at “one river, two banks” under the auspices of “one country, two systems”.
-We will study the trial implementation of a cross‑boundary policy on I&T co‑operation, which is unique in the world, in an innovative, exclusive and designated manner in the San Tin Technopole, including the Loop.
-It will cover areas including the flows of people, material, capital and data etc.
+• We are pressing ahead the development of the Shenzhen-Hong Kong Innovation and Technology Co-operation Zone (Co-operation Zone) with the Shenzhen Municipal Government to establish “one zone, two parks” at “one river, two banks” under the auspices of “one country, two systems”.
+We will continue to proactively explore with the Shenzhen Municipal Government and relevant Mainland authorities policy measures to promote efficient cross-boundary flow of innovation elements in the Hetao Co-operation Zone on a pilot basis, so as to foster the synergistic development of the Shenzhen Park and the Hong Kong Park within the Co-operation Zone.

 Hong Kong's Unique Advantages